Rufnacous/EABM.jl/README.md

 ```

 ### Installation
 For the moment, EABM.jl is not available in the General Registry.
 To install, follow these steps.
+Please note that EABM.jl was written in Julia version 1.8.4.

 1. Clone this repository, e.g. to a folder called `EABM`.
 2. Navigate to `EABM` in your terminal / command prompt.